QualitativeDataRepository/iqmrnavigator/modules/fieldwork.md

 ## Research Ethics, Surveys, and Interviews (M5, June 17)
 {: .module-sub }

 This module begins with a discussion of research ethics.
-The rest of the sessions of this module and the first two of the following module in this sequence consider a range of “more-interactive” data-collection techniques, i.e., techniques in which information is obtained or generated through interacting with people.
+The rest of the sessions of this module and the first two of the following modules in this sequence consider a range of “more-interactive” data-collection techniques, i.e., techniques in which information is obtained or generated through interacting with people.
 We discuss surveys and focus groups, and conclude with two sessions on interviewing.
 We consider both the digital and traditional forms of all of these techniques, and the ethical underpinnings of each.

 ### 8:45am - 10:15am – Research Ethics

-**Diana Kapiszewski, Lauren M. MacLean, and Jessie Trudeau** Research ethics form the bedrock of all social science inquiry.
+**Diana Kapiszewski, Lauren M. MacLean, and Jessie Trudeau**

+Research ethics form the bedrock of all social science inquiry.
 We consider when and how ideas about research ethics in the social sciences developed and became formalized, and discuss the rules and organizations that guide and regulate research ethics in the social sciences.
 We also think through the various dimensions of ethics in practice, and reasons why social scientists may design, conduct, and disseminate research more or less ethically.
 We argue that research that is conducted ethically is better research, and consider three pathways through which the ethical conduct of inquiry strengthens research and foments the cumulation of knowledge: contextualization, reflexivity and transparency.

 **Required readings:**

   - Baarts, C. (2009).
-Stuck in the middle: Research ethics caught between science and politics. *Qualitative Research*, 9, 423–439.
+“Stuck in the middle: Research ethics caught between science and politics.” *Qualitative Research*, 9, 423–439.

   - Bailey, Kenneth D. 1988.
 “Ethical Dilemmas in Social Problems Research: A Theoretical Framework.”
-The American Sociologist 19 (2): 121-137. [https://https://doi.article/10.1007/BF02691806](about:blank).
+The American Sociologist 19 (2): 121-137. [https://https://doi.article/10.1007/BF02691806](https://https://doi.article/10.1007/BF02691806).

   - Wackenhut, A. F. (2018).
 “Ethical Considerations and Dilemmas Before, During and After Fieldwork in Less-Democratic Contexts: Some Reflections from Post-Uprising Egypt.” *The American Sociologist*, 49(2), 242-257.